raspberrypilearning/make-crumble-robot-head/en/step_11.md

 ## Challenge: random sequence selector

-You have already coded your robot mouth to open and close with two different sequences but currently they still run in a predictable, set order.
+You have already coded your robot mouth to open and close with two different sequences.
+Currently they still run in a predictable, set order.

 ![Two sequences in code](images/randomSequenceSelect_twoSequences.png)